GeorgeHernandez/GeorgeHernandez/AboutMe/DailyList.md

 summary:: My Daily List (checklist, routine) in Pictograms (for brevity).
 parents: [[AboutMe|About Me]]

 My Daily List is in my usual chronological order but sometimes things get moved around.
 I do each list item 0..N times.
 Most of my list items are Positive (e.g. Eat Lunch).
 I used to have more Negative list items, but then I realized they apply in general.
 E.g. I used to specify 📵 (Avoid Phone Surfing) for key times, but then I realized that it should apply most of the time.
-Some Positive List Items should apply most of the time, but I don't mind the repitition.
+Some Positive List Items should apply most of the time, but I don't mind the repetition.

 I have other lists.
 I have lists, lists do not have me.

 ## My Daily List with Notes

-I implement my Daily List in Google Keep.
+Not everyday is the same, but it's soothing to have a familiar routine and rhythm.

-- [ ] 🕔🔆👃💊📆⏰🌦️🪙💧.
+- [ ] 05:00🔆👃💊📆⏰🌦️🪙💧.
   - [ ] Wake up.
 The range in [Chicago Sunrises](https://www.timeanddate.com/sun/usa/chicago) is large with DST: 05:14/07:18.
 Contrast with the small variance in [Manila Sunrises](https://www.timeanddate.com/sun/philippines/manila): 05:25/06:25.
   - [ ] Get more light to help me wake up
   - [ ] Spritz my nose against hay fever